ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <img src="/images/101.png" alt="mange my vrack 01"/>
 <br/>

-Then select additional options and click `Next`{.action} button

 <img src="/images/102.png" alt="mange my vrack 02"/>
 <br/>

+On the left is listed possible options (eligible services to be configured).

+On the right you see what is already configured with your vRack.
-In the right side, in the vRack column, you have a IP section and you can add a new sub network clicking `Add sud network`{.action} button
+You have a IP section and you can add a new subnet clicking `Add sud network`{.action} button

 <img src="/images/103.png" alt="vrack select"/>
 <br/>